What is cardiac rehabilitation?

 In cardiac rehab, you work with a team of health professionals.
 Often the team includes a doctor, a nurse specialist, a dietitian, an exercise therapist, and a physical therapist.
 The team designs a program just for you, based on your health and goals.
 Then they give you support to help you succeed.

-If you have had a heart attack, you may be afraid to exercise.
+If you have a heart problem or had surgery, you may be afraid to exercise.
 Or if you have never exercised, you may not know how to get started.
 Your cardiac rehab team will help you start slowly and work up to a level that is good for your heart.

 Many hospitals and rehab centers offer cardiac rehab programs.
 You may be part of a cardiac rehab group, but each person will follow his or her own plan.